youngzliu/EmailClient/README.md

 User should be able to "compose" an email and have it appear in the sent category of emails.
 User should be able to save an unfinished email as a draft.

+BONUS?:
+Use gmail api to get actual emails from a user when they log in Use email protocols to be able to actually send emails from the client

 # EmailClient